- Student Life

 Lauren has published her research in Studies in Theatre and Performance and has presented her work at the American Society for Theatre Research, International Federation for Theatre Research, Irish Society for Theatre Research, as part of the Performing Archives conference in NUI Galway and as an invited guest at Boston University.

-Lauren has taught on two continents.
-She has taught at Ulster University and Queen’s University Belfast in Northern Ireland, as well teaching in Chaffey College and San Bernardino Valley College in Southern California.
+Prior to taking up her post at Sheridan College in 2020 Lauren taught on two continents.
+In Northern Ireland she taught at Ulster University and Queen’s University Belfast.
+In California, she taught at Chaffey College and San Bernardino Valley College.
 She looks forward to collaborating with her students at Sheridan College and sharing her passion for all things performance.